 Cooking isn’t just about food for me: it’s my therapy.
-I started cooking four years ago, when the appeal of making food from a can started to fade, and my inner cook began to itch.
-I started out slow, making simple dishes my mother used to make when I was growing up.
+I started cooking five years ago, when the appeal of making food from a can started to fade, and my inner cook began to itch.
+I started out slow, making simple dishes my mom used to make when I was growing up.
 But as time went by, I longed for the thrill of making something unknown and the satisfaction that comes from making a delicious and wholesome meal.

+The most important story is that of my grandmother.
 She was a beautiful woman and she loved to cook.
-Cooking was her way of expression.
 Food became her way of communicating with her husband, her children, her friends, and later, her grandchildren.
 She spent hours in her cramped kitchen, cooking turkeys and baking cookies for my family’s arrival, working all day to prepare for a visit that only lasted a few hours.